uccser/cs-unplugged/csunplugged/topics/content/en/unplugged-programming/programming-challenges/design-bee-bot/scratch-expected.md

-Click on the green flag, and used the buttons to see the expected output of your program.
+Click on the green flag, and use the buttons to see the expected output of your program.

 {iframe link="https://scratch.mit.edu/projects/embed/158364683/?autostart=false"}